EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

 ### io.files.copy_files_from_dirtree

 Copy or movde all files recursively in a directory tree.
-Package: Util.files Description: Given a location (or the present working directory), look for all files in the subdirectories and copy them to the main
+Package: Util.files Description: Given a location (or the present working directory), look for all files in the subdirectories and copy them to the main directory.